Sue: Hey, it’s… Monty Python man! Write that down, Neil. That’s a good one. Has anyone ever made that connection before?

 Sue: You know, this isn’t bad at all.
 I’ve seen a lot worse.
 Why are you looking at me like that, Neil?

 The Doctor subdues Varan with the old finger-on-the-chest trick.

 Sue: He should do that every time.
 It never fails.
 Why doesn’t Matt Smith use his finger like that?
 It’s definitely the way to go.

-Meanwhile, Ky and Jo are resting in some caves.
-Sue anticipates a snog but she gets some bright, colourful lighting instead.
+Ky and Jo are resting in some caves.
+Sue anticipates a snog but gets some colourful lights instead.

 Sue: A firework display?
-Shouldn’t they be cooing “Ooohhh” and “Ahhh”?
-Stick some Jean Michel Jarre on the stereo.
-Actually, I’ve just realised, they’re filming this scene in a real cave.
+Actually, I’ve just realised they’re filming this scene in a real cave.
 They usually do this sort of thing in the studio, don’t they?
 This is much more impressive.

 And then we get our first glimpse of a Mutt.